siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/ibm-rational-quality-manager-rqm/overview.md

 #### Version 4

-Version 4 includes support for specifying adapters by name, and fixes APAR PI54019Error using Rational Quality Manager version 3 in IBM UrbanCode Deploy 6.2.
+Version 4 includes support for specifying adapters by name, and fixes APAR PI54019Error using Rational Quality Manager version 3 in IBM DevOps Deploy 6.2.

 #### Version 3

-This release of the plug-in includes a fix for a compatibility defect with IBM UrbanCode Deploy version 6.1.0.4 and later, and a fix for an issue where steps succeed even when the test execution record fails.
+This release of the plug-in includes a fix for a compatibility defect with IBM DevOps Deploy version 6.1.0.4 and later, and a fix for an issue where steps succeed even when the test execution record fails.

 |Back to ...||Latest Version|IBM Rational Quality Manager (RQM) ||||